Arkady Leokum: Career in advertising and American radio

-Throughout his career in advertising and American radio, Leokum was listed, in various agencies, as a New York agency executive, creative director, and copywriter.
-In June, 1954, the Broadcast Telecasting trade paper announced Leokums's move to Grey Advertising from "vice-president and copy chief, Bryan Houston, Inc., and before that vice-president and copy-chief of Robert Orr Assoc., to Grey Advertising, in same capacities, effective July 6."
+Throughout his career in advertising and American radio, Leokum was listed in various agencies as a New York agency executive, creative director, and copywriter.
+In June, 1954, the Broadcast Telecasting trade paper announced Leokum's move to Grey Advertising from "vice-president and copy chief, Bryan Houston, Inc., and before that vice-president and copy-chief of Robert Orr Assoc., to Grey Advertising, in same capacities, effective July 6."

 In the advertising world, Leokum may be best known for his slogan for the Chock full o'Nuts coffee ad campaign, a slogan that pushed Chock full o'Nuts from a seventh-rank position to third in New York City: "Don't spend the extra money for this coffee (unless you're just plain crazy about good coffee)."
 In the November 24, 1958, issue of Broadcasting Magazine ("a news journal for the broadcasting Industry that began covering radio in 1931 and expanded to include television as that medium developed"; renamed "Broadcasting & Cable" in 1993 and "B&C" in 2002), Grey Advertising, Inc. reported "a gain of more than $1 million over 1957 to such new accounts as Westinghouse Electric, Inc., Ronson Corp, and General Electric Co."
 Spot-TV radio advertisers active during the year were Block Drug Co., Greyhound, Chock full o'Nuts Corp., Chunky Chocolate Corp., Hoffman Beverage Co., G. Kreuger Brewing Co., and R.H.
 Macy Co."

 Leokum spoke about the characteristics of what makes a good copywriter.
-In a March, 1958 U.S. Radio interview titled "Grey's Leokum Cites Values of Local Copywriting," he declared: "At Grey we respect the writer who stands for an idea.
+In March, 1958 U.S. Radio interview titled "Grey's Leokum Cites Values of Local Copywriting," he declared: "At Grey we respect the writer who stands for an idea.
 He may be proved wrong and have to change it, but it's the man who goes down bleeding and dying who usually does the best job.
 I don't want to sound corny about this, but a copywriter knows that's what he wants to be.
 In fact he'd be miserable doing anything else in an agency, unless it's supervising other copywriters.
 I wouldn't exactly call copywriting a call from above, but if you don't care about it you aren't likely to be good at it."
 The U.S. Radio editorial added: "The Grey executive is also the author of a book published in 1947, "Please Send Me, Absolutely Free", inspired, in part, by the advertising business.